 Should the employee and the domestic partner or their dependents want continuation coverage because of the same event, the employee would apply separately for COBRA and the domestic partner and their dependents would apply for domestic partner continuation benefits.

-If you have any further questions regarding COBRA or Domestic Partner Continuation of Coverage benefits,
+If you have any further questions regarding COBRA or Domestic Partner Continuation of Coverage benefits, please contact the Employee Benefit Services Section at 954-357-6700.

 DOMESTIC PARTNER AND OVER AGE DEPENDENTS (AGE 26 - 30)